RA251995/IoT-Security-Camera/README.md

 Classify face using k\-NearestNeighbourmethod

-# FACE IDENTIFICATION ALGORITHM HAAR CASCADE CLASSIFIER
+## FACE IDENTIFICATION ALGORITHM HAAR CASCADE CLASSIFIER

-Machinelearning based approach where a cascade function is trained from a lot of positive and negative images\.
+Machine learning based approach where a cascade function is trained from a lot of positive and negative images\.
 It is then used to detect objectsin images\.

-HAAR CASCADE CLASSIFER

-# FACE IDENTIFICATION ALGORITHM CREATING FACE EMBEDDINGS
+## FACE IDENTIFICATION ALGORITHM CREATING FACE EMBEDDINGS

 Quantify faces into 128\-d embedding usingdlibpre\-trained neural network\.

 The neural network has been trainedona dataset of ~3 millionimages using deep\-metriclearning \(99\.38% accuracy\)\.

-# FACE IDENTIFICATION ALGORITHM K-NEAREST NEIGHBOUR CLASSIFICATION
+## FACE IDENTIFICATION ALGORITHM K-NEAREST NEIGHBOUR CLASSIFICATION

 Find Euclidean distance between the embeddings and already stored embeddings of known faces\.

 Identify the face based on minimum distance\.

-# FACE IDENTIFICATION ALGORITHM SUMMARY

-HAAR CASCADE CLASSIFER

-# ACCESS CONTROL & LOGGING
+## ACCESS CONTROL & LOGGING

 <img src="img/IoT_Presentation5.png" height=500px />

-# ACCESS CONTROL PUSH NOTIFICATIONS
+## ACCESS CONTROL PUSH NOTIFICATIONS

 Pushy Cloud Messaging Service